Use this command to install Claude Code Tray (unofficial) with WinGet:

 %LocalAppData%\ClaudeTray, with a Start Menu shortcut, an autostart option and an

 uninstaller.
-The script is installer.iss.
+The script is build/installer.iss; everything that

 Releasing a new version